Where Is Trenton In New Jersey

 Early History and Colonial Roots

-During the American Revolution, Trenton played a pivotal role.
+During the American Revolution, Trenton played a central role.
 The Battle of Trenton in 1776, where General George Washington led the Continental Army to a crucial victory over Hessian troops, is a defining moment in the city's history.
 This victory boosted the morale of the American forces and helped turn the tide of the war.
 Trenton's historical significance is preserved through landmarks like the Old Barracks Museum, which once housed British soldiers.

 Trenton as the Capital of New Jersey